Enerccio/SimplePython/future-stuff.md

 which was _Future object_ assigned into is needed.
 In that case, future operator can be used.

-future operator returns its own argument, even if argument is _Future object_.
+future operator returns actual value of variable, even if variable is _Future object_.
 Unlike every other possible use, accessing _Future object_ with future operator will _not_ replace it with computed value nor wait for this value to be computed.

 Some examples: